-Practical Cake Craft ✓

-Practical Cookery ✓ ✓ ✓

-Practical Woodworking Skills ✓ ✓

-Spanish ✓ ✓ ✓ √
+-

+Science ~

+Spanish ~ ~ ~ ~

-Sport and Fitness - Team Sports ✓ ✓
+Sport and Fitness - Team Sports ~ ✓

-Travel and Tourism ✓ ✓
+Travel and Tourism ✓ ~

-Young Enterprise ✓
+Young Enterprise \checkmark

-• •

-Options from S4 Options from S5 Options from S6 National 3s or 4s, NPAs, PDAs, School/College Partnership (7 subjects) then National 3s, 4s, 5s, PDAs, NPAs, Highers Foundation Apprenticeship, School/College Partnership, Work Experience, Volunteering.
+1 Options from S4 Options from S5 Options from S6 National 3s or 4s, NPAs, PDAs, School/College Partnership (7 subjects) then National 3s, 4s, 5s, PDAs, NPAs, Highers Foundation Apprenticeship, School/College Partnership, Work Experience, Volunteering.
 (5-7 subjects) then National 3s, 4s, 5s, PDAs, NPAs, Highers, Advanced Highers, Foundation Apprenticeship, School/College Partnership, Work Experience, Volunteering.
-(3-7 subjects) then continue to S5 OR Job, Apprenticeship or College continue to S6 OR Job, Apprenticeship, College or University (with at least 3 Highers) Job, Apprenticeship, College or University (with at least 3 Highers)

-Your Guidance Teacher will help you decide on the best options for you in 1:1 meetings.
+(3-7 subjects) then continue to S5 OR Job, Apprenticeship or College continue to S6 ORJob,Job,Apprenticeship,CollegeCollegeor University (with at least 3 Highers)or University (with at least 3 Highers) Your Guidance Tea acher will help you decide on the best options for yo ou in 1:1 meetings.
 What are Nationals?
 You can study subjects at different levels.
 National 3 and 4 have no exam but you must pass assessments in school during the year.
 National 5 has an exam in May.
 Your subject teachers will help you decide what level is right for you.
 What are Highers?
 You can study subjects at Higher level if your subject teachers think you are ready.
 You need Highers to go to university.
 What is an NPA?
 National Progression Award.
 Vocational learning.
-Examples: Photography, PC Passport, Sport Leadership....

-What is a PDA?
+Examples: Photography, PC Passport, Sport Leadership What is a PDA?
 Personal Development Award.
 Vocational learning.
-Examples: Employability, Leadership, Volunteering...

-What is School/College Partnership?
+Examples: Employability, Leadership, Volunteering What is School/College Partnership?
 You study at school but spend 2 afternoons a week at college.
-Examples: Business skills, Police Studies, Acting, Music Production, Construction...

-What is a Foundation Apprenticeship?
+Examples: Business skills, Police Studies, Acting, Music Production, Construction What is a Foundation Apprenticeship?
 You spend part of the week in school and part of the week at college or working.
 Examples: Civil Engineering, Scientific Technologies, Accountancy, Food and Drink Technologies.
 What can you study at College after you leave school?
 You can study courses at different levels.
 Many courses are vocational.
-Examples: car mechanics, childcare, construction, accountancy, computing, health and beauty, social care...
-If English is not your first language, you must pass a National 5 ESOL assessment or study ESOL at college for 1 year before you choose another course.
+Examples: car mechanics, childcare, construction, accountancy, computing, health and beauty, social care If English is not your first language, you must pass a National 5 ESOL assessment or study ESOL at college for 1 year before you choose another course.
 What is an Apprenticeship?
 You work for an employer, learn skills and earn money.
 You get a qualification.
 There are 4 different levels.